eclipse-thingweb/test-things/README.md

 - http-flask-calculator -> http://localhost/http-flask-calculator
 - mqtt-calculator -> mqtt://test.mosquitto.org:1883/mqtt-calculator
 - modbus-elevator -> modbus+tcp://localhost:3179/1

+To be able to access additional tools, the user must have a basic username password pair.
+The services are accessible at:
+- Traefik dashboard ->  dashboard.localhost
+- Prometheus -> prometheus.localhost
+- Grafana -> grafana.localhost
+- cAdvisor -> cadvisor.localhost

 Hostname and ports can be changed from .env file in the root directory.
 Therefore the links for devices would change accordingly.